Sometimes I get off the straight path and begin to wander into the weeds. The following thoughts have been helpful to return my focus.

 Reasons to Believe

 Eventually we owe it to ourselves to answer the question “what is truth?”
 Implicit in the answer is a search to see if there is a God, and if there is, has He spoken?
-And how?
+And how has He spoken?
 I love reading about the great religions of the world.
 It is breathtaking how Kingdom Spirituality (not religion) eclipses every other religion, including historic christianity.
 Jesus is the singular figure in history and has revealed Himself in specific, historic, and supernatural ways.
 Among these are the cosmos itself, micro studies to the smallest known particles, all the sciences, and a consideration of all the places in history where God has “shown up.”
 After all, if my soul is in the balance, is there any stone I should leave unturned?

 Fine Tuning is extremely helpful.